 Most machines have dynamic addresses, as they’re economical and secure.
 When a dynamic address is not in use, an ISP assigns it to a different device.

-How to check if you have a static or dynamic IP
+How to check if your IP address is static or dynamic: Windows

 - Right-click on the “Start” button